Dean O'Gorman

 Dean Lance O'Gorman (born 1 December 1976) is a New Zealand actor, artist, and photographer.
-He played the dwarf Fíli in the Hobbit trilogy and the Norse God Bragi/Anders Johnson in the fantasy series The Almighty Johnsons.
+He played the dwarf Fíli in the Hobbit trilogy and the Norse god Bragi/Anders Johnson in the fantasy series The Almighty Johnsons.
 He also portrayed Kirk Douglas in Trumbo (2015).

 Early life

-O'Gorman was born in Auckland to parents Lance, a landscape painter, and Christine O'Gorman.
+O'Gorman was born in Auckland to parents Lance, a landscape painter, and Vicky O'Gorman.
 His younger brother, Brett, is also an actor as well as a comedian.
 He has Irish and English ancestry; his maternal grandfather was a British paratrooper in the Second World War.

 O'Gorman earned a black belt in karate by the age of ten, and attended Rangitoto College in Auckland.
 He initially planned to study graphic design.

 Career

 Film

 At 12 years old O'Gorman was discovered by a casting agent during a school speech competition.
 After acting in a number of television roles and the Australian film The Rogue Stallion, he got a starring role in 1995 teen romance Bonjour Timothy, a performance which earned him a nomination for Best Actor at the Giffoni Film Festival in Italy.

 Subsequent roles included co-starring as Mark in the ensemble drama When Love Comes and playing opposite Melanie Lynskey in the road movie Snakeskin, the latter of which received five awards at the 2001 New Zealand Film and Television Awards.

 In April 2011 O'Gorman was cast as the Dwarf Fili in Peter Jackson's three-part film adaptation of The Hobbit.
 He later made a cameo appearance in an advertisement for Air New Zealand.

 In Jay Roach's 2015 film Trumbo O'Gorman plays the part of Kirk Douglas, including a re-creation of filming the movie Spartacus.
 He plays a demoralized writer in the 2017 film Pork Pie, winning praise at Cannes.